LuisEUM/InstagramScraper/README.md

 # InstagramScraper
-With this little friend, we will get a list of possibles influencers, it will be obteined by usernames followers.
+With this API you will be able to get a list of all the followers of any account (except private ones, unless you already follow them and they have accepted it).
+And you will also be able to know how many followers each user has in your list.

+## Read before you start:
+- This was done for educational reasons only, you are solely responsible for what you do with this tool.
+- This project was made on Windows, it may have problems with other operating systems.
+- Make sure that the installation has been successful before using the API.

 ##  INSTALLATION:
-1. Download the Repo.
+1. Clone or Fork this Repo.

 2. Create one **.env** file inside the **api** folder.

 3. Set the next two variables with a real instagram account:

 ```
 USERNAME_INSTAGRAM="usernamexample"
 PASSWORD_INSTAGRAM="Example.1234"
 ```
 **Note:** Use a Fake Account, you could be banned for life on Instagram.